 Radio Rock will be staged on Saturday, May 10th and Sunday, May 11th, 2025, 8pm in Brewery Lane Theatre, Carrick-on-Suir, Co.
 Tipperary E32 HD74.

 Booking opens Good Friday - 18th April, 2025.
-Call 086 2560609 to book your seat.
+Call 086 2560609 to book your seat - or stop into the Tudor Artisan Hub at 42 Main Street, Carrick-on-Suir.

 Photoshoot by Noreen Duggan Photography during rehearsals in the upstairs art gallery, Tudor Artisan Hub.